Chuba Akpom set sights on historic Greek Super League triumph with PAOK | Goal.com

 Former Arsenal forward Chuba Akpom is aiming to help PAOK become the first Greek club to win the Super League title without losing a match since the 1963-64 season.

-Following his three-year move Arsenal last summer, Akpom is having a decent debut campaign in Greece and has scored six goals in 27 matches across all competitions.
+Following his permanent move from Arsenal last summer, Akpom is having a decent debut campaign in Greece and has scored six goals in 27 matches across all competitions.

 His contributions have helped Rzvan Lucescu's side better last season’s feat in terms of points garnered and win ratio after finishing as runners-up behind AEK Athens in the 2017-18 season.